brunorc93/BiomeGrowth.net/README.md

 It builds a command line application that opens up a window showing the generation process if wanted (this causes it to run at a slower speed to be able to showcase the entire process).

-example .gif of generation process:
+example .gif files of generation process:

 <div style="display: inline-block">
     <img style="float: left;" src="examples/gifs/005f.gif?raw=true" width="200" height="200" alt="Biome Growth Process">